Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 		   - Dec 10 08:35:48.817550 System is ready

 #### Memory Monitoring
 Memory is a critical resource in the system.
-It is essential to monitor the memory usage  at the system wide as well as per process level and report the usage accross the system.
-This helps to indentify the spike in the memory allocation and also if there is any memory leaks in the process.
+It is essential to monitor the memory usage  at the system wide as well as per process level and report the usage of memory accross the system.
+This helps to indentify memory distribution accross system, the spike in the memory allocation and also if there is any memory leaks in the process.

 #### System Memory Usage:
    Memory usage of overall system is being monitored.
 When the usage crosses the threshold, syslog message is being generated.
 Syslog message is generated with following information.